atoosachegini/Machine-Learning-CE717/README.md

 A practice of three machine-learning methods on [Blood Transfusion Service Center dataset](https://archive.ics.uci.edu/ml/datasets/Blood+Transfusion+Service+Center)

 ### 4. Loopy Belief:
-[This](https://github.com/atoosachegini/Machine-Learning-CE717/tree/main/Loopy%20Belief) is a implementation of Loopy belief propagation for LCPD.
+[This](https://github.com/atoosachegini/Machine-Learning-CE717/tree/main/Loopy%20Belief) is an implementation of Loopy belief propagation for LCPD.

 ### 5. Kmeans & GMM:
 [This](https://github.com/atoosachegini/Machine-Learning-CE717/tree/main/Kmeans%20%26%20GMM) is an implementation of K-means and EM for GMM from scratch.